azureautomation/send-mail-office-365/README.md

-﻿Send Mail Office 365 via Managed Identity
+﻿Send Mail Office 365 via a system Managed Identity
 ====================

 This Graphical PowerShell runbook connects to Office 365 and sends an email.
 You can run this runbook by itself or call it from another runbook as part of a larger workflow.